10deyon/Node-Projects/notes.md

+However, I believe that embracing interdependence, proactivity and teachability will help in your journey.

 # PACKAGES
 ### FAWN FOR TRANSACTIONS LIKE DB:TRANSACTIONS
 ### TEST FRAMEWORKS: jasmine (earlier), mocha (most popular with plugins like chai and sinon), jest (newest used by facebook)